Olaminiyi/terraform-3-levels-project-structure/README.md

 # terraform-3-levels-project-structure

-In this project, we will explain how we can structure our terraform project at 3 different levels.
+In this project, we will explain how we can structure our terraform project at 3 different levels

 The first level is represented by the folder under V1 structure.